sgorgun/uml-design-basics/README.md

 Before starting with the task learn the basics of [UML language](https://en.wikipedia.org/wiki/Unified_Modeling_Language) and [UML Class Diagrams](https://en.wikipedia.org/wiki/Class_diagram).
 Search YouTube for [relevant video tutorials](https://www.youtube.com/results?search_query=uml+class+diagram) to get started quickly.
 Don't waste time!
 You don't have to master the UML Class Diagrams.
 You just need to get a [basic understanding on the topic](https://www.tutorialspoint.com/object_oriented_analysis_design/ooad_uml_basic_notation.htm), and you can always find the answer to your question in the [UML Class Diagrams Reference](https://www.uml-diagrams.org/class-reference.html).

+Estimated time to complete the task: 6h.

 ## Task

+The task has twenty four sections with small sub-tasks.
+After completing a section, read materials in "Additional Reading" section and answer the questions in "Step Questions" section.

 ### 1. Static Class

-Open a [SimpleStaticClass1.cs](UmlDesignBasics/SimpleStaticClass1.cs) file, and add the code to declare a new [static class](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/static-classes-and-static-class-members) with the name _SimpleStaticClass1_.
+Open the [SimpleStaticClass1.cs](UmlDesignBasics/SimpleStaticClass1.cs) file, and add the code to declare a new [static class](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/static-classes-and-static-class-members) with the name _SimpleStaticClass1_.
 The class should have ["public"](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/public) [access modifier](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/access-modifiers) and no class members.

 Example 1.
 Static class declaration.